 Constituents of MSCI equity indexes are listed companies, which are included in or excluded from the indexes according to the application of the relevant index methodologies.
-Accordingly, constituents in MSCI equity indexes may include MSCI Inc., clients of MSCI or suppliers to MSCI.
-Inclusion of a security within an MSCI index is not a recommendation by MSCI to buy, sell, or hold such security, nor is it considered to be investment advice.
+Accordingly, constituents in MSCI equity indexes may include MSCI lnc., dients of MSCI or suppliers to MSCI.
+Inclusion of a security within an MSCI index is not a recommendation by MSCI to buy, sell, or held sub-force requirity are in the president of the investment advises.